-- Provides stormwater facilities to mitigate flood and erosion risk while also utilising open space in a manner which creates a high level of amenity - Avoids overland discharges down the gully slopes - Minimises impervious surfaces to reduce stormwater run-off - Retains historic pre-residential development hydrological conditions as far as practicable - Avoids or mitigates adverse effects on people, property, infrastructure and the natural environment. - When land is subdivided or developed for residential use in the Aokautere 4.9 Greenfield Residential Area a perimeter stormwater swale must be established in the locations shown on the Aokautere Structure Plan (Map 7A.4) where a residential property is adjacent to a gully edge.
-The swale must be designed, located and constructed: - in general accordance with Figure 7A.1; - to intercept, collect and convey overland flows from adjacent residential properties and any contributing flows from upstream catchments; - taking into account any site-specific geotechnical advice; - to convey stormwater flows to identified discharge points and to protect gully slopes from erosion; - to accommodate the 1% AEP flows, with capacity to accommodate climate change in accordance with the Palmerston North City Council Engineering Standards for Land Development; - to enable continuous access and maintenance: - to minimise the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network. - 4.10 The stormwater swale required by Policy 4.9 must either: - be vested in Council: or - be located within a residential lot, in which case: - a. it must be located within a utility corridor as shown in Figure 7A.1; and - a consent notice recording the existence of the utility corridor and the b. following requirements for use and management of the specified area must be imposed on the title at the time of subdivision to ensure the ongoing functionality of the swales: - no structures, including fences, shall be constructed or placed; - no planting, landscaping or earthworks may be undertaken; - no other activities or actions that obstruct or impact on the operation or maintenance of the swale may be undertaken; - the Council must be provided with unrestricted access to maintain iv. and manage the swale
+- exceedance cumulative effective work index in the Aokautere Church Stream, Moonshine Valley Reserve Stream, and Tutukiwi Reserve Stream as shown on the Aokautere Structure Plan; and - ii. post development peak flows do not exceed pre-residential development levels for the 50% through to 1% AEP design storm events. - Achieves Itreatment of the 90th percentile rainfall volume from impervious developed areas through a stormwater treatment device or multi-device system. - Provides a perimeter stormwater swale and associated utility corridor along the gully edges in a manner consistent with Policies 4.10 and 4.11, and in general accordance with the Aokautere Structure Plan (Map 7A.4). - Provide stormwater detention ponds in a manner consistent with the Aokautere Structure Plan and Policy 5.1B. - 4.8 To require the design and management of stormwater to incorporate the stormwater management areas and stormwater ponds shown on the Aokautere Structure Plan. - 4.8 4.9 To ensure the design of subdivision and development to manage stormwater and water quality in the Aokautere Greenfield Residential Area, the design of subdivision and development: - Effectively integrates water sensitive design for management of run-off quantity and quality - Provides stormwater detention facilities to mitigate flood and erosion risk while also utilising open space in a manner which creates a high level of amenity - Achieves hydraulic neutrality, which for the purpose of the Aokautere Residential Area is defined as the control of post-development peak flows to pre-development levels for the 2-year through 100-year ARI design storm events - Avoids overland discharges down the gully slopes - Minimises impervious surfaces to reduce stormwater run-off - Retains historic pre-residential development hydrological conditions as far as practicable - Avoids or substantially-mitigates adverse effects on people, property, infrastructure and the natural environment. - 4.9 When land is subdivided or developed for residential use in the Aokautere Greenfield Residential Area a perimeter stormwater swale must be established in the locations shown on the Aokautere Structure Plan (Map 7A.4) where a residential property is adjacent to a gully edge.
+The swale must be designed, located and constructed: - in general accordance with Figure 7A.1: - to intercept, collect and convey overland flows from adjacent residential properties and any contributing flows from upstream catchments; - taking into account any site-specific geotechnical advice: - to convey stormwater flows to identified discharge points and to protect gully slopes from erosion; - to accommodate the 1% AEP flows, with capacity to accommodate climate change in accordance with the Palmerston North City Council Engineering Standards for Land Development;

-CROSS-SECTION EXAMPLES - STORM WATER SWALE
+- to enable continuous access and maintenance: - to minimise the trimming or removal of indigenous vegetation to avoid loss, damage, or disruption to the high scenic, amenity and indigenous biodiversity values associated with the gully network.

+4.10 The stormwater swale required by Policy 4.9 must either:

+- be vested in Council; or - be located within a residential lot, in which case: - a) it must be located within a utility corridor as shown in Figure 7A.1; and - b) a consent notice recording the existence of the utility corridor and the following requirements for use and management of the specified area must be imposed on the title at the time of subdivision to ensure the ongoing functionality of the swales: - (i) no structures, including fences, shall be constructed or placed; - (ii) no planting, landscaping or earthworks may be undertaken; - (iii) no other activities or actions that obstruct or impact on the operation or maintenance of the swale may be undertaken: - (iv)the Council must be provided with unrestricted access to maintain and manage the swale